algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Test_Plans.md

 -By connecting the LED's to a source of power we will be able to verify if they function.

 -Finally, what we expect from the Led’s is that they light up the Signboards.

+-Test done, 04/10/2022

+-Results: After connecting the led's to a power source tne LED's lighted up correctly

+-Comments: Did not pose much trouble to test nor to fix.

+-Status: Test solved.

 **Second Test:**